nkn002/nkn002.github.io/_pages/about.md

   - /about.html
 ---
 <div class="aboutme-section">
   <p>I am currently a student at the College of William and Mary.
 I am fortunate to be supervised by  <a href="https://anhnguyen.me/research/">Anh Totti Nguyen</a>, <a href="https://people.cs.uchicago.edu/~hytruongson/">Hy Truong Son</a>, and <a href="https://tippie.uiowa.edu/people/thiago-serra">Thiago Serra</a>.
-My research focuses on explainable and trustworthy AI, specifically quantifying and understanding the limitations and biases of LLMs.
+My research focuses on explainable and trustworthy AI, specifically quantifying and understanding the limitations and biases of LLMs. </p>

-  Previously, I was an intern at the Machine Learning Research team at <a href="https://www.codametrix.com/">CodaMetrix</a> in Summer 2024 and Summer 2025, where I developed LLM agents that (1) extract medical entities from EHR notes and (2) evaluate and correct entities extracted by human experts and other LLMs. </p>
+  <p>Previously, I was an intern at the Machine Learning Research team at <a href="https://www.codametrix.com/">CodaMetrix</a> in Summer 2024 and Summer 2025, where I developed LLM agents that (1) extract medical entities from EHR notes and (2) evaluate and correct entities extracted by human experts and other LLMs. </p>
 </div>
 <hr class="section-divider">